MappiaEarth/mappiaearth.github.io/_examples/amazones-economic_valuation.md

   - key: ConfigLayer
     tags: ['priority', 'LegendTitle', 'Title']
 ---
-This map shows the economic value of each cell in the Amazon Forest where the user can select the simulation parameters and see the result in real time.
-In this simulation many products are analysed together like: timber exploitation, biodiversity dinamics, fire costs, Soy cultivation, livestock price, carbon stocks and others, and the result is a good aproximation of the amazon economic service value as explained in the project {{ site.data.urls.AMAZONES }}.
+This map shows the economic value for each cell in the Amazon Forest.
+User can select different parameters and see results in real-time.
+In this simulation many products are analysed together including timber harvesting, biodiversity, costs of fire, losses on soy cultivation, livestock, carbon stocks and others due to deforestation, as a means to value the ecosystem services provided by the Amazon forests as explained in the project {{ site.data.urls.AMAZONES }}.